nordicway/repofolio/README.md

 ## Features

 - automatically fetches repository information using Github API
+- sort your repos by their properties (eg. number of forks)
 - skip repositories you don't want to include
 - manually add repositories which are not on GitHub
 - cross-platform support.
 Runs on Windows with Strawberry Perl and should run